Preparing to Apply

 - A minimum score of a 3 on the Math AB or BC exam is equivalent to Math 1A.

 - A score of 5 on the Math BC is equivalent to MATH 1A and 1B

 If you have taken both an AP exam and the equivalent college-level course, we will only take the grade from the college-level course into consideration for admissions purposes.
 For AP Government, you may take either POL SCI 2 or 4 in combination with your AP score.

 If you took a prerequisite course at another four-year institution or an out-of-state community college, you need to contact the appropriate UC Berkeley department to determine the course equivalency.
 Please be prepared to submit your syllabus along with your request (for example, if you took Math 33 at Penn State, you need to contact the UC Berkeley Math department to see if the course is equivalent to one of our prerequisite math courses.)
 However, if your coursework was taken at a California Community College, and is listed on assist.org as an equivalent course, you do not need to submit additional forms.

-As you go about completing the prerequisites for Public Health, you should at the same time be taking all necessary steps to prepare yourself to declare an alternate major.
-According to the Academic Senate regulations, you should declare a major when you reach 60 units of coursework.
-Please keep this in mind as you decide on the major that is right for you.
+As you go about completing the prerequisites for Public Health, you should also take the necessary steps to prepare yourself to declare an alternative major.

 While we will do our best to bring in all qualified students, there is no guarantee that any one particular student will be admitted into the major.
-Therefore, if you are interested in the Public Health major, be prepared for a back-up major just in case you are not selected.
+Therefore, if you are interested in the Public Health major, be prepared to declare an alternative to ensure timely graduation.